Our Governing Body

 • Ensure that premises and the learning environment are maintained and are fit for purpose.

-• Ensure professional surveys and emergency works are arranged as necessary.
+• Ensure professional surveys and emergency works are arranged as necessary

 • Oversee the use of premises by outside users.

-• Establish and keep under review an Accessibility Plan and an Asset Management/Building Development Plan.
+• Annually review the school’s Accessibility Plan and Asset Management/Building Development Plan.

 • Monitor data on accidents and incidents.